 occasionally active on

-Summer'22: Course on system verification (details coming soon) / lecturer
+Summer'22: System verification (C, details coming soon) / lecturer

-Summer'17: Seminar on software quality, focus on formal methods / tutor
+Summer'17: Software quality (S), focus on formal methods / tutor

 English / organiser and tutor

-Winter'12: Course on foundations of program and system development / tutor
+Winter'12: Foundations of program and system development (C) / tutor

 Advising & Mentoring